Identity area

 Biographical history

-In 1987 Bobiwash began lecturing part-time at the University of Manitoba in the Native Studies Department where he taught a course on Native Identity.
-From 1988-1990 he taught at Trent University in the Native Studies Department where he was a lecturer in a wide variety of First Nations courses at all levels.
-Bobiwash was one of the more politically active faculty members at Trent and encouraged his students to take a hands-on role in addressing the issues facing the Native community.
+In 1987, Bobiwash began lecturing part-time at the University of Manitoba in the Native Studies Department where he taught a course entitled Native Identity.
+From 1988-1990, he taught at Trent University in the Native Studies Department where he was a lecturer in a wide variety of Indigenous courses at all levels.
+Bobiwash was one of the more politically active faculty members at Trent and encouraged his students to take a hands-on role in addressing the issues facing Indigenous communities.
 After a break from teaching, Bobiwash began lecturing at the University of Toronto in the Aboriginal Studies Program in 1996.
 At the time, Bobiwash was also the Director of First Nations House at the University of Toronto, as well as the coordinator for the Office of Aboriginal Student Services and Programs; positions he held from 1994 until 1997.

-In addition to his academic career, Bobiwash was highly active in the Toronto and Ontario First Nations community, as well as the anti-racist movement in Canada.
+In addition to his academic career, Bobiwash was highly active in Indigenous communities in Toronto and Ontario, as well as the anti-racist movement in Canada.
 In the early 1990s, Bobiwash was instrumental in launching a Canadian Human Rights Commission complaint against the far-right organization The Heritage Front, and played a pivotal role in their eventual demise.
 He also founded an organization called Klanbusters, which was formed to combat the growing prevalence of Klu Klux Klan and affiliated white supremacist organizations in Ontario, Quebec and the Prairie provinces.
 KlanBusters monitored far-right activities, prevented white supremacist parades and demonstrations and provided an anti-racist hotline.
-Bobiwash was also an Aboriginal rights leader with a particular focus on pay equity for First Nations people, and the status and rights of urban native populations in Canada.
-In 1998 Bobiwash became the director of the Native Canadian Centre Toronto, where he had worked previously as a policy analyst and Native Self-Government and anti-Racism Coordinator from 1991-1993.
+Bobiwash was also an Indigenous rights leader with a particular focus on pay equity, and the status and rights of urban Indigenous populations in Canada.
+In 1998, Bobiwash became the director of the Native Canadian Centre Toronto, where he had worked previously as a policy analyst and Native Self-Government and anti-Racism Coordinator from 1991 to 1993.

 Archival history